Team Scotland gears up for Aqua Nor 2023

 At last year’s event, Scotland was represented through a digital exhibition and, in 2019, SAIC hosted a separate stand and events on behalf of its network, alongside a Scottish supply chain workshop hosted by Scottish Government Cabinet Secretary Fergus Ewing.

-Elaine Jamieson, Head of Food and Drink and Life Sciences at HIE, said: “HIE is delighted to be partnering with organisations from the public and private sectors to deliver a Scottish pavilion at Aqua Nor 2023.
+Elaine Jamieson, Head of Food and Drink and Life Sciences at HIE, said: “HIE is delighted to be partnering with organisations to deliver a Scottish pavilion at Aqua Nor 2023.
 Collectively we are in a very strong position to showcase the innovation, entrepreneurship, products and services that come from Scotland.
 We know Aqua Nor is the key meeting place for the global aquaculture industry and the pavilion will support businesses to make new connections and explore opportunities for working internationally.”

-To get involved with the Scottish pavilion, register your interest by 30th November.
+To get involved with the Scottish pavilion, register your interest.

 Photo: Fish Farming ExpertRegister your interest